 1.4.
 Development process of data collection matrix

 This data collection matrix was constructed using an iterative process.
 Six CRFs from investigator initiated and industry sponsored clinical trials carried out in diverse geographical settings, including Africa, Asia, Europe and North America, and assessing different vaccines were collected and all variables were extracted into Microsoft Excel (see appendix for list of CRFs used).
 Each variable was then coded according to whether or not it was collected in each study.
 This enabled a visual representation of the variables in each study to be displayed.
 Each member of the Data Collection Matrix Working Group (CEJ, MS, PTH, SB, UH), then independently assessed each variable as essential, important or non-essential in clinical trials assessing safety of vaccination in pregnancy.
 Any other variables considered essential but missing from this master list were added at this stage.
 Each variable was then scored according to the number of individuals who considered it as essential or important.
 The list of variables for inclusion or exclusion was then reviewed and agreed by all members of the working group during a series of telephone conferences.
 Included variables were further refined during a process of review by the Executive Committee of the GAIA consortium by telephone calls and face to face meetings.
-Variables were grouped into tables and harmonized with the Guidelines document [ADD REFERENCE TO PUBLISHED MANUSCRIPT].
+Variables were grouped into tables and harmonized with the Guideline for collection, analysis and presentation of safety data in clinical trials of vaccines in pregnant women (referred to forthwith as the Guidelines document) [ADD REFERENCE TO PUBLISHED MANUSCRIPT].
 The data collection matrix was then refined following structured peer-review by the broad global Brighton Collaboration Reference Group and review by subject matter experts attending the Harmonized Safety Monitoring of Immunization in Pregnancy International Consensus Conference and Investigators Workshop, 28-30th March 2016, National Institutes of Health, Bethesda, USA

 [11,12].
+This guidance should be considered as a ‘living document’, which will be reviewed periodically and updated to take account of emerging data and feedback from investigators implementing this guidance, these will be available at www.brightoncollaboration.org.

 1.4.2.
 Rationale for overall structure of the data collection matrix